-First South Asian Premier
+First South Asian Premier in BC

 The Gur Sikh Temple in Abbotsford is designated as a National Historic Site of Canada, which is officially carried out by Prime Minister Jean Chretien.

-Hockey Broadcasting in Punjabi
+National Hockey Broadcasting in Punjabi

 The Canadian Broadcasting Corporation (CBC) begins broadcasting Hockey Games in Punjabi with hosts Parminder Singh and Harnarayan Singh.

-Sri Lankan refugees
+Sri Lankan refugees arrive in BC

 Tamil migrants look over the side of the MV Sun Sea. (image courtesy of Jonathan Hayward/Canadian Press)

-HIghest number of South Asians elected
+Highest number of South Asians elected in Federal elections

 A record 17 Sikh MPs are elected in the 2015 Federal Election—16 from the Liberal Party of Canada and 1 Conservative—the highest number of Sikhs ever elected.
 In addition, four MPs are appointed as Ministers, including the first Sikh female Minister, the Honourable Bardish Kaur Chagger.